onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ## Release date: 2022-06-29

 ### Features
 * It is now possible to add an [extra param `hook_context_custom_param.*`](../api-reference/description-oauth-endpoint.md) to the authorization endpoint.
-This param is then available in the [Onegini Customize Access Token Web Hook](../topics/integration-extension/hooks/customize-access-token/customize-access-token-hook.md) as context.
+This param is then available in the [OneWelcome Customize Access Token Web Hook](../topics/integration-extension/hooks/customize-access-token/customize-access-token-hook.md) as context.

 ## Release date: 2022-06-09